bansal01yash/Triton-Inference-server-Use/README.md

 For multiple gpus, change the gpus flag to the number of gpus or use gpus=all

 All models in the model repository should be loaded with version number and status displayed (STATUS should be ready)
+NOTE: It is possible that using $(pwd) may not load all the models, use absolute path of the model_repository folder in that case

 ## Verify Triton Is Running Correctly